-A non-indigenous hunting spider (Cheiracanthium mordax L. Koch) was uncommon in sweep net sampling over grasses.
+A non-indigenous hunting spider (Cheiracanthium mordax L. Koch) was common in sweep net sampling over grasses.
 Another non-indigenous species recorded was a comb-footed spider (Steatoda grossa (C. L. Koch)).
 Similar in appearance to the black widow, this uncommon species was found under logs and rocks.
-Both of these species have been reported from HALE in the past.